thisismypassport/shrinko8/README.md

     # called to lint the sub-language's code
     def lint(self, builtins, globals, on_error, **_):
+        if self.do_lint:
             for stmt in self.stmts:
                 for token in stmt:
                     if self.is_global(token) and token not in builtins and token not in globals: on_error("Identifier '%s' not found" % token)
         # could do custom lints too

     # for --minify: